mkraposhin/opensdn-forwarder-basic-tutorial/tutorial.md

 1. A **virtual interface** (or VIF) is a connected pair of interfaces with one of them pointing into a virtual machine or a container and another one attached to the host operating system where virtual resources (VMs or other type) are managed.
-Before using with vRouter Forwarder a virtual interface must be plugged in using the **vif** utility or a Sandesh request.
+Before being used with vRouter Forwarder a virtual interface must be plugged in using the **vif** utility or a Sandesh request.
-2. A **VRF table** provides a unique and isolated environment to store routing (L3) and forwarding (L2) tables for switching packets between virtual interfaces associated with a given identifier.
-The IP or MAC addresses from two different VRF tables on a vRouter Forwarder can intersect because of isolation principle.
+2. A **VRF table** provides a unique and isolated environment to store routing (L3) and forwarding (L2) tables for switching packets between virtual interfaces associated with a given identifier (a number).
+The IP or MAC addresses from two different VRF tables on a vRouter Forwarder can intersect because of this isolation principle.
 3. A **route** is a record in a routing (L3) or a forwarding (L2) table having the prefix (a MAC or IP address) that uniquely identify it and the pointer to a **nexthop** intended for packets switching management in vRouter